-- Initial Consultation: The very first step is to meet with your orthodontist to determine exactly what needs to be done in order to help you achieve the smile you’ve always wanted.
+- Initial Consultation: The first step is to meet with your orthodontist to determine exactly what needs to be done to help you achieve the smile you’ve always wanted.
 At this consultation, they will make a treatment plan and determine if Invisalign is right for you.

-- Making the Moulds: Next, the doctor will take X-rays and make impressions of your teeth.
+- Making the Moulds: The doctor will take X-rays and make impressions of your teeth.
 These will serve as the basis for the aligners.

 - Begin Treatment: Once your aligners are made, you’ll begin your treatment and wear them every day.
 They only come out when you eat or brush your teeth.

-- Check In: During the course of your treatment, you’ll have routine check-ups with your orthodontists to make sure everything is progressing as it should.
+- Check-In: During your treatment, you’ll have routine check-ups with your orthodontists to ensure everything is progressing.

-- Completion: At the end of your treatment, you’ll walk away with a great new smile.
+- Completion: You’ll walk away with a great new smile at the end of your treatment.

 Call for an Invisalign Consultation

-If Invisalign sounds like an appealing option for your adult braces, get in touch with us today.
-As a leading provider of these clear braces, we can tell you what options you have available and how soon you can start getting that perfect smile you’ve always dreamed of.
+If Invisalign is an appealing option for adult braces, contact us today.
+As a leading provider of these clear braces, we can tell you your options and how soon you can get that perfect smile you’ve always dreamed of.
 Contact our NW Calgary dental clinic today!